Kei18/toio-pibt/README.md

 ## Notes
 - This repository is forked from [toio.js](https://github.com/toio/toio.js).
 To make the repo private temporarily, I duplicated the original repo.
 - The target assignment algorithm uses the Dijkstra algorithm instead of BFS.
 Therefore, the code is not limited to the grid environment, rather, it can work on graphs with non-uniform edge costs.
-- To convert data from the [unlabeled-MAPF repo](https://kei18.github.io/unlabeled-MAPF), see `notebooks/`.
+- To convert data from the unlabeled-MAPF repo, see `notebooks/`.
 I prepared example codes written in Python (Jupyter Notebook).

-## Author
-[Keisuke Okumura](https://kei18.github.io) is a Ph.D. student at the Tokyo Institute of Technology, interested in controlling multiple moving agents.

 ## Reference
 1. Ma, H., Kumar, T. K., & Koenig, S. (2017).
 Multi-agent path finding with delay probabilities.
 Proc.
 AAAI Conf. on Artificial Intelligence (AAAI)